 There are a few advanced features when it comes to provisioning on top of Openstack.
 Most of these present themselves in the provisioning wizard.
-They include OS Volume Type (Local or Volume).
-This basically dictates wether the main OS disk is copied and run off the hypervisor or remotely mounted as a volume via Glacier.
-Some openstack setups only configure hypervisors with minimal local disks so Volume type is needed.
+This includes OS Volume Type (Local or Volume) which dictates whether the main OS disk is copied and run off the hypervisor or remotely mounted as a volume via Glacier.
+Some Openstack setups only configure hypervisors with minimal local disks so volume type is needed.

 Another option during provisioning is “Assign Floating IP”.
-This option does exactly what it says and is similar to the feature on the Openstack instances dashboard itself.
-It should be noted that this will attempt to acquire a floating IP from the project and if out of capacity will attempt to increase capacity to the project if the cloud credentials provided have sufficient administrative privileges to do so.
+This option does exactly what it says and is similar to the feature on the Openstack instance dashboard itself.
+It should be noted that this will attempt to acquire a floating IP from the project and, if out of capacity, will attempt to increase capacity to the project if the cloud credentials provided have sufficient administrative privileges to do so.

 So far this document has covered how to add the Openstack cloud integration and has described how to provision virtual machine-based Instances via the Add Instance catalog in Provisioning.
 Another great feature provided by Morpheus out of the box is the ability to work with Docker containers and even support multiple containers per Docker host.
 To do this, a Docker host must first be provisioned into Openstack (multiple hosts are needed when dealing with horizontal scaling scenarios).